erdoukki/lede-insomnia/README.md

 If you have this signed gpg and usign data nad keys, I can help you to signed firmwares and packages.

 ## Docker

+### Requirements

+**Docker CE**

+For your workstation you don't really NodeJs, but my Travis, Scrutinizer and my auto generated web sites are required...

+This is a LEDE Docker builder and a living Docker repo as well, ready to build, a lot already built.
+(A big image / full firmware, the most important packages are built.
+Ready to use.)

 #### Changing the firmware pre-built, so the build will be fast!!!